 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-History of Shanesville (approx. 5 miles away); Flame of Freedom (approx. 5 miles away); Jonas Stutzman (approx. 5.9 miles away); Dr. William Edgar Lower Co/Founder of Cleveland Clinic (approx. 7.2 miles away); Koquechagachton (approx. 11 miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 12.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 12.2 miles away); Cy Young (approx. 12.2 miles away).
+History of Shanesville (approx. 5 miles away); Flame of Freedom (approx. 5 miles away); Jonas Stutzman (approx. 5.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 7.2 miles away); The Bouquet Expedition - Camp 14 / Henry Bouquet 1719-1765 (approx. 9.9 miles away); Koquechagachton (approx. 11 miles away); Old Stone Fort (approx. 11½ miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 12.2 miles away).

 More about this marker.
 Interestingly, the marker's number (-79) indicates a marker intended to be placed within Tuscarawas County, according to the Ohio Historical Society.
 This marker is less than a mile inside Holmes County.